Coop-Records/staking-interface/instructions.md

 4. Stake button - calls the deposit function
 5. <TokenBalance> - new component to show the token balance. pull code from page component to create a new component.
 6. <TokenBalance> - show IJN balance in top right of the popup
+7. <LockedUntil /> - new component to show the locked until date. pull code from page component to create a new component.
-7. Locked Until - update with actual date withdrawal_time from now.
+8. <LockedUntil /> - update with actual date withdrawal_time from now.
-8. Screen - show `blur` effect everywhere outside the popup
+9. Screen - show `blur` effect everywhere outside the popup
-9. update "/" root route to show the popup, replacing the current code at that route.
+10. update "/" root route to show the popup, replacing the current code at that route.

 ## Resources